 Jeffrey L. Payne, Ph.D

-Payne is well respected among coastal and ocean science and management practitioners and serves as a subject matter expert on natural resource, community resilience, and climate adaptation issues.
-His current interagency appointments include the Federal Floodplain Management Task Force, Recovery Support Function Leadership Group, Mitigation Framework Leadership Group, Subcommittee on Ocean Science and Technology, and U.S.-Mexico Good Neighbor Environmental Board.
+Dr. Payne is well respected among coastal and ocean science and management practitioners, and serves as a subject matter expert on natural resource, community resilience, and climate adaptation issues.
+His current interagency appointments include co-chair for the Science for Disaster Reduction Working Group, Department of Commerce principal for the Federal Floodplain Management Task Force, NOAA principal for the Recovery Support Function Leadership Group, NOAA vice-lead for the Mitigation Framework Leadership Group, and member of the U.S.-Mexico Good Neighbor Environmental Board Federal Advisory Committee.